Travancore–Cochin: Retainment of Devikulam and Peerumedu Taluks in Kerala

 Apart from Kanyakumari district, the Taluks of Devikulam and Peermade in present-day Idukki district also had a Tamil-majority until the late 1940s.
-The T.T.N.C had also requested to merge these Taluks with Madras State.
-However it was due to some decisions of Pattom Thanu Pillai, who was the first prime minister of Travancore, that they retained in the modern-state of Kerala.
-Pattom came up with a colonisation project to re-engineer the demography of Cardamom Hills.
-His colonisation project was to relocate 8,000 Malayalam-speaking families into the Taluks of Devikulam and Peermade.
-About 50,000 acres in these Taluks, which were Tamil-majority area, were chosen for the colonisation project.
-As a victory of the Colonisation project done by post-independence Travancore, these two Taluks and a larger portion of Cardamom Hills retained in the state of Kerala, after States Reorganisation Act, 1956.
+The TTNC had also requested to merge these Taluks with Madras State.
+However it was due to a major decision undertaken by Pattom Thanu Pillai, the first prime minister of Travancore, that led to these regions being retained in the modern state of Kerala.
+Pillai implemented a resettlement project designed to alter the demographic balance of the Cardamom Hills by relocating 8,000 Malayalam-speaking families into the two taluks.
+About 50,000 acres in these Tamil majority taluks were chosen for the project.
+The States Reorganisation Commission cited this initiative as evidence of the government's commitment to developing the areas, which served as a key reason in recommending that these Tamil-speaking regions remain part of Kerala.